sed-pro-inria/tools-training/1-vers/git.md

     # The directory that will contain the Git repository
     changedir('repo')

+### Configuring Git

+It is imporant to configure a few things (name, e-mail, editor) before starting to use Git.
+This is done thanks to the following commands:

+git config --global user.name "Firstname Lastname"

+git config --global user.email firstname.lastname@inria.fr

+git config --global core.editor vim

+Note: we used the **--global** flag here so that the configuration applies to all repositories (it's stored in ~/.gitconfig).
+It is also possible to use the **--local** flag to make a configuration repository-specific (stored in ~/repository-path/.git/config).
+A repository-specific configuration overloads the default configuration.

 ### The init command

 A Git **repository** is created in the current directory using the **init**